a-rigid-ghost/anicompass-frontend/README.md

 # anicompass-frontend
-Frontemd App consume which consumes the Backend APIs and renders the UI
+Frontend App consume which consumes the Backend APIs and renders the UI